cutonbuminband/rcounting/README.md

 ### Thread Logging

 The package has functionality for logging threads which can be invoked by typing `rcounting log`.
-The default behaviour is to log the latest complete thread (as found in the [directory](http://reddit.com/r/counting/wiki/directory), saving the output to csv files.
-You can specify that you want to log a different threads, want to log a while chain of threads, or want to store the output in a database instead.
+The default behaviour is to log the latest complete thread (as found in the [directory](http://reddit.com/r/counting/wiki/directory), saving the output to an sqlite database.
+You can specify that you want to log a different threads or want to log a while chain of threads.
 Try typing `rcounting log_thread -h` to see a more detailed usage explanation.

 #### Logging all side threads